How To Create A To Do List In WordPress

 Import/Export

-Being able to import and export to-do list data can be useful.
-For example, you may decide to transfer data from one website to another, or export the data for backup or reporting purposes.
+Being able to import and export to-do list data can be very useful.
+For example, you may decide to copy over data from one site to another, or store your data for backup or reporting purposes.

-Now you can easily import and export your to-do list data and plugin settings …
+Here you can easily export and import your list data and plugin settings …

 Exporting To-Do List Data

-This will open up a window allowing you to download and save your data in a plain text file (e.g. Notepad) to a storage medium …
+This will open up a window allowing you to download and save your data in plain text format to an internal or external hard drive …

-As well as exporting list data from the ‘Import/Export’ tab, you can also export data by going to your WordPress dashboard menu and choosing Tools > Export …
+As well as exporting data from the ‘Import/Export’ section, you can also export data by going to your WordPress main menu and selecting Tools > Export …

-You can include to-do list data in an export file (in XML format), either by checking ‘All content’ (includes everything – posts, pages, etc…), or selecting ‘To-Do’ from the ‘Choose what to export’ section and clicking on the ‘Download Export File’ button to download your file to your hard drive…
+You can include to-do list data in a WordPress export file (in XML format), either by checking ‘All content’ (includes everything – posts, pages, etc…), or selecting ‘To-Do’ from the ‘Choose what to export’ section and clicking the ‘Download Export File’ button to download your file to an internal or external hard drive…

 Importing To-Do List Data